A-KGeorge/Custom-C-shell/README.md

 This is a custom Unix shell implemented in C. It supports various built-in commands, job control, input/output redirection, pipes, tab completion, history tracking, and interactive line editing.
 The shell provides an intuitive interface for command execution with additional features commonly found in modern shells.

+## Requirements

+Linux terminal is required to run this program.

 ## Features

 ### 1. **Command Execution**